Lake|Flato and ICON House Zero

 And in Europe and the US, it's also possible to see an increase in the number of 3D printed projects.
 PERI GmbH started work on the largest European printed residential building in Germany in November 2020, just two months after completing Germany's first residential project (which has since been awarded the German Innovation Award by the German Design Council).
 And in the US, we are already seeing printed residential homes for sale and other initiatives from companies including SQ4D and ICON.

-As 3D printing offers an efficient solution to some of the challenges currently facing the AEC industry worldwide – such as affordable housing, shelter for disaster-hit regions, and sustainability, we can certainly expect to see an increase in projects starting to hit the ground.
+As 3D printing offers an efficient solution to some of the challenges currently facing the AEC industry worldwide – such as affordable housing, shelter for disaster-hit regions, and sustainable building design, we can certainly expect to see an increase in projects starting to hit the ground.

 3 benefits of 3D-printed architecture